Servant of the People: Party since winning the 2019 parliamentary election

-On 11 November 2019 Oleksandr Kornienko replaced Razumkov as party chairman.
+On 11 November 2019, Oleksandr Korniyenko replaced Razumkov as party chairman.

 The party won about 25% of the votes in December 2019 local United territorial community elections (non-aligned candidates gained 44% of the votes).

-In June 2020 the party started to create its local organisation by appointing "Cell leaders".
+In June 2020, the party started to create its local organisation by appointing "cell leaders".
 In May 2020 the party had no official registered local branch.

-In the 2020 Ukrainian local elections the party won more seats than the other parties participating, 17.59% of local seats were won by the party.
+In the 2020 Ukrainian local elections, the party won more seats than the other parties participating, 17.59% of local seats were won by the party.
 In total, the party nominated more than 23,000 candidates for local councils.
 Observers pointed out that the party (as other national parties) did suffer setbacks in Ukraine's largest cities across the country, including the capital Kyiv.
 In Kyiv, the party's mayoral candidate Iryna Vereshchuk and the party itself finished in fifth place.
 This was despite the fact that in the 2019 parliamentary election Servant of the People was the most popular party among Kyivites with 36.46%.
 225 Servant of the People candidates (30.74% of all elected mayors nominated by a political party) were elected village, town or city mayors.
 Independent candidates won 661 mayoral elections.
 Although the party had not allowed incumbent MPs but only "new ambitious politicians" to be their candidate in the 2019 parliamentary election, in the 2020 Ukrainian local elections Servant of the People candidates were incumbent mayors and local council members and (other) former members of Party of Regions, Batkivshchyna, Petro Poroshenko Bloc and other political parties.
 In elections held in places with a population of less than 10,000 voters, the party won two seats.

-In the spring of 2021 the party created a youth wing called "Ze!
+In the spring of 2021, the party created a youth wing called "Ze!
 Molodizhka" ("Ze!
 Youth").

 The party did not nominate a candidate for the October 2021 snap mayoral election in Kharkiv (the second-largest city of Ukraine).